npmcdn-to-unpkg-bot/Free-Code-Camp/README.md

 ## My Work

 This is a collection of the algorithms, and web projects I have completed during the Free Code Camp Course.
+Prior to taking this course I had no programming experience.
+I have learned quite a bit over the last 6 months and I would recommmend Free Code Camp to any newbie like myself.

 ## Completed: